Gay Puerto Vallarta - Useful Tourist Information

 0.6/0.7

-Puerto Vallarta enjoys well over 320 days of sunshine per year and basically has two seasons.
+Puerto Vallarta, Mexico enjoys well over 280-310 days of sunshine per year and basically has two seasons.
 From November until May is the dry season, when rain is rare, the sky relatively cloudless and the nights mild.
-The daytime temperature is 78-85 degrees and can drop to 55-60 degrees at night during the winter months.
-The temperate climate is one reason people flock to Vallarta.
-You may want to bring a light sweater for the cool winter evenings.
+The daytime temperature ranges from 78-85 degrees Fahrenheit and can drop down to 55-60 degrees at night during the "high season" winter months of January and Febraury.
+The temperate sub-tropical climate, comparable to that in Hawaii, is one reason people flock to Vallarta.
+You may want to bring long pants and a light sweater for the cool winter evenings.
+Go to the new Puerto Vallarta weather page for more complete info including an updated climate chart, and here for some further gay travel tips and advice.

-The rain normally starts in mid June and increases in frequency and duration until there are often daily downpours July through September, usually in the late afternoon or at night.
-The rains continue into October, tapering off around the middle of the month.
+The rain normally starts right on the money in mid-June and increases in frequency and duration until there are often daily downpours July through September, usually in the late afternoon or at night.
+The rains continue into October, really tapering off around the middle of the month.
 It is hot and muggy.
 The summer daytime temperature is 88-93 degrees every day and 75-78 or warmer at night.
 There is little underground drainage, so streets become streams during the tropical summer rains, which are quite intense at times.
-The electrical thunderstorms lighting up Banderas Bay are one of the pleasures at this time of year.
-Because of the topography of Banderas Bay, which is shaped like a gigantic horseshoe opening to the Pacific Ocean on the west, Puerto Vallarta is generally protected from hurricanes that pass up the coast.
-Total rainfall in Vallarta amounts to 45-60 inches a year.
+Total rainfall in Puerto Vallarta amounts to a fairly substantial 45-60 inches a year.

-Puerto Vallarta is increasingly popular during the quieter summer months because of cheaper airfares and the word is out about the city being so gay friendly.
-To check today's weather and the forecast, click here for the Weather Channel, Wunderground or Yahoo
+Puerto Vallarta is increasingly popular during the quieter summer months because of cheaper airfares and the word is out about the how gay friendly Puerto Vallarta has become.
+To check today's weather and the forecast, you may wish to visit the Weather Channel, Wunderground or Yahoo

 Traveler's Checks

-You many want to carry an ample supply of American Express or VISA traveler's checks with you to Mexico.
-They are accepted nearly universally at stores, bars and restaurants.
-If you lose or misplace your checks, contact the carrier after referring to the Handy Numbers section on the Services page.
+You many want to carry a supply of American Express or VISA traveler's checks with you to Mexico.
+They are usually accepted at banks, stores and hotels, though I believe that most Casas de Cambio/Money Exchange places will no longer accept travelers checks (due to more stringent regulations attempting to control money laundering), especially ones from Canada.
+If you lose or misplace your checks, contact the carrier after referring to the Handy phone numbers section below.

 Money and Money Exchange